Hearing Aid Troubleshooting

 - Keep in mind that removing the battery when you’re not wearing your hearing aid will not prolong the battery life.

-- If the battery contacts in the aid become corroded, they should be cleaned by the hearing aid dealer or dispenser.
+- If the battery contacts in the aid become corroded, they should be cleaned by the audiologist.
 Poor contacts can contribute to a loss of power and may result in a “frying” sound in the hearing aid.

-- If you notice a sudden decrease in battery life, have the aid checked by the dealer or dispenser.
+- If you notice a sudden decrease in battery life, have the aid checked by the audiologist.

 - Remove dead batteries from the aid immediately.
 When you replace a battery, be sure the contacts match the markings on the battery compartment.